Klipper3d/klipper/docs/G-Codes.md

 print to another.
 Note that pressure advance should be properly configured before retraction parameters are tuned to ensure optimal results.
 - `G10`: Retracts the filament using the currently configured parameters.
-If z_hop_height is set to a value greater cero, besides retracting the filament, the nozzle is lifted by set value.
+If z_hop_height is set to a value greater zero, besides retracting the filament, the nozzle is lifted by set value.
 - `G11`: Unretracts the filament using the currently configured parameters.
-If z_hop_height is set to a value greater cero, besides unretracting the filament, the nozzle is lowered back on the print with a vertical movement.
+If z_hop_height is set to a value greater zero, besides unretracting the filament, the nozzle is lowered back on the print with a vertical movement.